Welcome to the Inner Circle of the House of Vere, where luxury boutique offerings meet the timeless elegance of Scottish tartan.

 Our global annual turnover is approximately £60 million.

-Our supply chains include our factory base, covering raw materials and manufacturing, logistics suppliers, as well as ‘not for resale’ goods and service providers to cover fixtures and fittings used in our offices, IT equipment, utilities, waste services, marketing, advertising, accounting, legal, professional services, recruitment and training.
+Our supply chains include our factory base, covering raw materials and manufacturing, logistics suppliers, as well as ‘not for resale’ goods and service providers to cover fixtures and fittings used in our offices, IT equipment, utilities, waste services, marketing, advertising, accounting, legal, professional services, recruitment, and training.

-As part of our contracting processes, we include specific prohibitions against the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children, and we require that our suppliers hold their own suppliers to the same high standards.
+We expect the same high standards from all our contractors, suppliers, and other business partners.
+As part of our contracting processes, we include specific prohibitions against the use of forced, compulsory, or trafficked labor, or anyone held in slavery or servitude, whether adults or children, and we require that our suppliers uphold these same high standards with their own suppliers.

-In order to further prevent modern slavery in our business and supply chain, we continuously review our systems and procedures to:
+To further prevent modern slavery in our business and supply chain, we continuously review our systems and procedures to:

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31st December 2025.